 Wales Street Primary School is situated in Melbourne's northern suburbs and since 1891 has played a pivotal role in educating young children living in the Northcote-Thornbury area and beyond.
 The local area surrounding the school is predominantly housing.
 The Index of Community Socio-Educational Advantage (ICSEA) has changed very significantly in recent years with the school community becoming increasingly well educated and affluent.
-The current enrolment is 622 students.
-The school offers a broad and comprehensive range of curriculum programs which reflect the scope of “AUSVELS” as part of a mandated national curriculum.
+The current enrolment is 613 students.
+The school offers a broad and comprehensive range of curriculum programs which reflect the scope of the Victorian Curriculum as part of a mandated national curriculum.

-Alongside this curriculum framework, Wales Street Primary School is currently in the formal process of becoming an authorised International Baccalaureate Primary Years Program (PYP) school.
+Alongside this curriculum framework, Wales Street Primary School is an authorised International Baccalaureate Primary Years Program (PYP) school.
 The PYP provides a scaffold structure for inquiry learning from Prep through to Year 6 and through the learner profile a focus on developing the ‘whole child’ which mirrors our values and approach.
 The program provides a structured way of doing this as it is pedagogically aligned and well supported through an international organisation with a global perspective and ongoing professional development for staff.

-The school is organised into five Professional Learning Teams (PLT)s; Year levels 5/6, 3/4, 1/2 and Prep and the specialist areas of Visual Arts, Performing Arts , Physical Education and Languages Other Than English (LOTE) program of Italian.
+Foundation, Year 1, Year 2, Year 3, Year 4, Year 5 and Year 6.
+The specialist areas taught are Visual Arts, Performing Arts , Physical Education and Languages Other Than English (LOTE) program of Italian.
 All staff are expected to be professionally reflective and open to new ways of thinking, sharing and working closely with all their colleagues.

-Our school purpose states: Wales Street Primary School strives to develop students who enjoy learning and to be engaged, creative and self-motivated.
+Wales Street Primary School strives to develop students who enjoy learning and to be engaged, creative and self-motivated.
 Students at our school will acquire knowledge, values, and academic and life skills to become reflective thinkers who are socially, environmentally and globally aware.

 In practice the school promotes academic excellence and in nurturing each student's talents whilst developing community minded individuals who enjoy learning and embrace diversity and are respectful of each other and themselves.

+Classroom teachers use the arts as a process area across the curriculum for encouraging confidence, artistic expression and appreciation.
+Music is valued by the school community and students have the opportunity to join a school choir and learn a range of musical instruments including the Violin, keyboard, drum and guitar lessons as an extra curricula option.
 Physical Education is a regular timetabled program for all areas.
 The Year 5/6 students also have opportunities to participate in intra and inter-school sport program.
-The Prep - Two students undertake a swimming program in term 4.
+All grades experience the swimming program in term 4.
 Students from Year 3-6 are given the opportunity to participate in the Triathlon, Swimming Sports, Athletics and Cross-country.
-The recently turfed school oval and playgrounds provide a means for students to enjoy and take part in regular informal playtime activities.
+The turfed school oval and playgrounds provide a means for students to enjoy and take part in regular informal playtime activities.